msttim/zephyr_esp32/doc/services/logging/index.rst

 ------------------

 If run-time filtering is enabled, then for each source of logging a filter structure in RAM is declared.
-Such filter is using 32 bits divided into ten 3 bit slots.
+Such a filter uses 32 bits divided into ten 3 bit slots.
 Except *slot 0*, each slot stores current filter for one backend in the system. *Slot 0* (bits 0-2) is used to aggregate maximal filter setting for given source of logging.
 Aggregate slot determines if log message is created for given entry since it indicates if there is at least one backend expecting that log entry.
-Backend slots are examined when message is processed by the core to determine if message is accepted by the given backend.
+Backend slots are examined when a message is processed by the core to determine if the message is accepted by the given backend.
 Contrary to compile time filtering, binary footprint is increased because logs are compiled in.

 In the example below backend 1 is set to receive errors (*slot 1*) and backend